wyb00239/wyb00239/README.md

 - Education Experience:
   - BSc in Information and Computing Science, School of Mathematics, South China University of Technology (2018-2022)
   - MSc in Data Science, Deptartment of Statistics and Actuarial Science, University of Hong Kong (2022-2024)
+  - PhD, Deptartment of Applied Mathematics, the Hong Kong Polytechnic University (2024-)
 - 📫 Email: wyb00239@connect.hku.hk or ybwang00239@163.com

 <!---